jsschrepping/bioinfo-base-image/README.md

 So far stuff that's included:

-- Python 2 & 3, R
+- python 2 & 3, R
-- Kallisto
+- kallisto
 - fastqc
 - gnu-parallel
 - multiqc
-- drop-seq tools
+- drop-seq tools 1.13
+- picard
 - star

 You can either use this is a base for your own docker image or extend